 This article is continually updated so that those looking to create extra income (side-hustle) in today's ever-changing economy have some guidance to get the ball rolling.

 When it comes to making money, it's all about marketing and branding.
-Whether you are a Fortune 500 company, a sole proprietor working out of your home or starting a part-time side-hustle, keep that front and center as you consider what type of website you want to put together.
+Whether you are a Fortune 500 company, a sole proprietor working out of your home, or starting a part-time side-hustle, keep that front and center as you consider what type of website you want to put together.

-Even with a side-hustle you have to have a way to stand out from all the noise.
+Even with a side-hustle, you have to have a way to stand out from all the noise.
 That's called branding.
 It would be best to be perceived as someone to trust with your potential customer's hard-earned dollars, especially when folks are holding on to those dollars more than before.